aggelito/cv/src/pages/index.md

 ## About me

-DevOps and full-stack engineer with over 10 years of experience, specializing in scaling systems and leading high-performing teams.
+DevOps and full-stack engineer with over 10 years of experience helping companies scale systems, automate infrastructure and lead high-performing teams.
 I specialize in cloud-native solutions and vendor-agnostic architectures.
 Passionate about open source and sustainable technology.

 ## Work experience